Unity-Technologies/ml-agents/docs/Background-TensorFlow.md

 As discussed in our
-[machine learning background page](Background-Machine-Learning.md), many of the algorithms we provide in ML-Agents leverage some form of deep learning.
+[machine learning background page](Background-Machine-Learning.md), many of the algorithms we provide in the ML-Agents toolkit leverage some form of deep learning.
 More specifically, our implementations are built on top of the open-source library [TensorFlow](https://www.tensorflow.org/).
-This means that the models produced by ML-Agents are (currently) in a format only understood by TensorFlow.
-In this page we provide a brief overview of TensorFlow, in addition to TensorFlow-related tools that we leverage within ML-Agents.
+This means that the models produced by the ML-Agents toolkit are (currently) in a format only understood by TensorFlow.
+In this page we provide a brief overview of TensorFlow, in addition to TensorFlow-related tools that we leverage within the ML-Agents toolkit.

 ## TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is an open source library for performing computations using data flow graphs, the underlying representation of deep learning models.
 It facilitates training and inference on CPUs and GPUs in a desktop, server, or mobile device.
-Within ML-Agents, when you train the behavior of an Agent, the output is a TensorFlow model (.bytes) file that you can then embed within an Internal Brain.
+Within the ML-Agents toolkit, when you train the behavior of an Agent, the output is a TensorFlow model (.bytes) file that you can then embed within an Internal Brain.
 Unless you implement a new algorithm, the use of TensorFlow is mostly abstracted away and behind